dbojan/free-iptv-balkan-plus/README.md

 windows players:
 vlc
-mpc-hc, file, quick open file. user agent is not supported. label is not supported. mpv (add user-agent=Android to mpv.conf), or use mpv --user-agent=Android file_or_url_address, some channels need this kodi
+mpc-hc, file, quick open file. user agent is not supported. label is not supported. mpv. create mpv.conf in mpv subfolder folder. add --user-agent=android, or if you use command line: mpv --user-agent=android file_or_url_address kodi
 SF Vip player
 progtv player (shareware)